-General inquiries submitted to the ULM GOLD website will be replied to with general program evaluation information.
+General inquiries submitted to the eULM website will be replied to with general program information.
 A more specific evaluation of previous coursework and admission procedures can be obtained at the prospective student's request by contacting the Student Success Center.
 The Student Success Center will need transcripts to evaluate coursework; contact the Student Success Center for information regarding how and where to specifically send transcripts for evaluation.

 Each semester, a "hold" is placed in the system that prohibits you from registering for courses until you have been advised.
 Advising will take place following the publishing of the "Schedule of Classes".
-The Schedule of Classes, which can be found through a link on the ULM GOLD website, contains the online courses for following semesters and is made available a few weeks before registration starts.
+The Schedule of Classes, which can be found through a link on the ULM website, contains the online courses for following semesters and is made available a few weeks before registration starts.
 Registration for Summer and Fall courses usually begins around the first of April, and registration for Spring semester usually begins around the first of November.
 Availability of courses varies, and occasionally enrollment is not guaranteed; to avoid this problem, students are advised to register the first day possible at the earliest time possible.